GaloisInc/cryptol/README.md

 Nordin, Trevor Elliott, and Tristan Ravitch.

-Much of the work on Cryptol has been funded by, and lots of design input was provided by, the team at the [Laboratory for Advanced Cyber Security Research](https://www.nsa.gov/what-we-do/research/cybersecurity-research/), including Brad Martin, Frank Taylor, and Sean Weaver.
+Much of the work on Cryptol has been funded by, and lots of design input was provided by, the team at the [NSA's Laboratory for Advanced Cybersecurity Research](https://www.nsa.gov/what-we-do/research/cybersecurity-research/), including Brad Martin, Frank Taylor, and Sean Weaver.